 In conclusion, a vegetarian and vegan diet is very healthy.
-In some diseases, a switch to a more plant-based diet and is recommended by many health experts even explicitly, as "civilization diseases" are often associated with high meat consumption.
-However, the need for B12 should be clarified beforehand and be realized by appropriate sources so that the consequences of a B12 deficiency are avoided at all costs.
+In some diseases, switching to a more plant-based diet is recommended and even recommended by many health professionals, as "civilization diseases" are often associated with high meat consumption.
+However, the need for B12 should be clarified beforehand and implemented by appropriate sources so that the consequences of a B12 deficiency are avoided at all costs.

 A B12 deficiency has serious consequences: irreversible damage

 If one believes the experience of different nutrition experts, relatively many people suffer from a vitamin B12 deficiency or at least show a weak supply.
 This does not necessarily occur when you consume too little of the vitamin.
 Also a part of the meat eaters is one of the B12-deficient patients.
 One of the reasons for this is the high consumption of industrially processed foods, which contain vitamin B12, but which in the long term damage the stomach and intestinal mucosa due to hyperacidity.